 When it comes to learning more about being a success in the self-publishing world, you’ll always get the best advice from an insider.
 And who better to turn to than two guys who aren’t just working for authors, they’re authors themselves!
-Successful indie authors and self-publishing influencers Kevin Tumlinson and Mark Leslie Lefebvre are talking about the insights and influences that led them to their own careers.
+Successful indie authors and self-publishing influencers Kevin Tumlinson and Mark Leslie Lefebvre are talking about the insights and influences into the author industry that led them to their own careers.

 Authors and D2D Insiders Kevin Tumlinson and Mark Leslie Lefebvre take questions and chat live about what it’s like to work as both authors and industry people.
 Learn how two authors juggle working on both sides of the self-publishing fence!